kharshawFL/AnagramChallenge/README.md

 The Completed branch is a working solution with passing tests.
 No peeking.

 ## What is this Testing for?
-This challenge is intended to completed with a job candidate.
+This challenge is intended to be completed with a job candidate.
 There does exist a simple algorith, and should be appropriate for mid or senior level devs, and perhaps with juniors with addtional guidance.

 We're looking for the following:
 - Does the candidate work with the paired developer well?